jitender1222/React-Simplified/01 Beginning/readme.md

 `when you use a framework, the flow is controlled by the framework.
 The framework instructs you where to put your code, but it will call your code as required.`

 **Example -> VueJs, Angular JS**

+# Q What is CDN?
+Why do we use it?

+## CDN -> Content delievery network is bascially a group of servers which is distributed geographically that speeds up the delievery of web content by bringing it closer to the user.Across the globe data centers uses a caching process that temporarily stores copies and files so that you can access web content more quickly.

+`You could think of a CDN like an ATM.
+Having a cash machine on practically every corner makes it fast and efficient to get money.
+There’s no wait time in long bank lines, and the ATMs are placed in many convenient locations for immediate access.`

+**Example**

+Suppose you are form INDIA and you want to access a particular website of USA which is running on their server you would experience slow content load times if the request had to travel all the way across the Country.
+To remove this, a CDN would store a cached version of the USA website content in multiple geographical locations around the world, also called **“points of presence” (PoPs)**.
+These PoPs contain their own caching servers and are responsible for delivering that content close to where you’re located in INDIA.